Kotlin/dukat/README.md

 npm install -g dukat
 ```

-On a weekly basis we also deply a dev build which sums up what we currently have in master,
+On a weekly basis we also deploy a dev build which sums up what we currently have in master,
 so **if you want to checkout the snapshot version, use `dukat@next`**:

 ```